 The financial object maybe not be achieved until the student loan is present.
-The longer-term payment can be used to invest and make use of on an emergency fund under 529 plan for Children College Education.
+The longer-term payment can be used to invest and make use of an emergency fund under the 529 plan for Children College Education.

-What to consider for repayment term?
+What to consider for the repayment term?